symbolicresonance/affective-epistemics/ae-7-1-paper.md

 ### 10.1 Education and Cognitive Development

-AFE suggests approaches to education that acknowledge the affective foundations of belief:
+AE suggests approaches to education that acknowledge the affective foundations of belief:

 - Developing field awareness as a core metacognitive skill
 - Training the Conscious Engagement Process through sustained practice